laurenac/personal-js-library/README.md

-# This Is a Library of Useful JS Functions
+# This is a Library of Useful JS Functions